• Skip to primary navigation

 fill aluminum cans with sand to make vases

-The aluminum cans are a whole lot lighter than concrete, so I filled my cans with sand, only about halfway full.
-The weight of the sand should keep the cans from tipping over and since the cans are only half full, the sand shouldn't spill out if they do tip over.
+The aluminum cans are much lighter than concrete, so I filled my cans with sand, only about halfway full.
+The weight of the sand should keep the cans from tipping over; since the cans are only half full, the sand shouldn’t spill out if they do tip over.

 crsuh aluminum cans to make DIY vases